arcadia-unity/Arcadia/USAGE.md

 *This document aims to capture the current state of Arcadia.
 The project is still pre-alpha and has not had an official release yet, so the ideas here remain in flux.
-That said, the API and architecture have stabilized enough that it merits recording for those willing to take the early plunge.*
+That said, the API and architecture have stabilized enough that it merits recording for those willing to take the early plunge.
+The [community Gitter](https://gitter.im/arcadia-unity/Arcadia) is the best place to ask questions.*

 *Most videos and code snippets from a year ago are no longer valid, particularly anything to do with `defcomponent`, as we underwent a major rearchitecting some months ago.*